| Written by Michal Wozniakowski-Zehenter

 RADIO FREQUENCY IDENTIFICATION

 With the power of radio waves, RFID technology has revolutionised the way we identify and track objects.
-From equipment to vehicles, and even people, RFID tags can be easily attached to anything.
-These tags can be scanned by readers, which collect valuable information about the attached object.
+RFID tags can be easily attached to anything from equipment to vehicles and even people.
+Readers can scan these tags, which collect valuable information about the attached object.
 The technology has become an excellent tool for mining companies, allowing them to efficiently monitor the whereabouts of their equipment and vehicles while also deterring theft.
 Furthermore, these tags can be utilised to keep track of maintenance schedules, enabling mining operations to operate with minimal downtime and maximum efficiency.

 In an accident, this technology can be activated to locate trapped individuals, sound alarms, and implement evacuation protocols.
 It can guide rescue teams and workers to safe places or operating lifts, stop truck traffic, and halt work affected directly or indirectly by accidents.
 This system has proven to be highly effective, with instances of quick rescue and aid to injured workers.
 It can also be leveraged to track the whereabouts of explosives.
 By doing so, this approach bolsters safety measures, ensuring that these potentially hazardous materials are utilised in the correct location and at the right time.